 According to Kleyton’s doctor, Marlis Gonzalez-Fernandez, M.D., Ph.D., a specialist in physical medicine and rehabilitation, with a hip disarticulation Kleyton would have had to have a prosthesis that would go up to the hip and be held in place with straps.
 “Adapting to this kind of prosthesis would not have been impossible for a motivated patient like him, but very challenging, and the results would be limited,” she says.

-Morris consulted with her colleague, orthopaedic oncologic surgeon Jonathan Forsberg, M.D., Ph.D., and discussed how they could leave another option open for Kleyton: osseointegration, or OI.
+Orthopaedic oncologic surgeon Jonathan Forsberg, M.D., Ph.D. discussed how they could leave another option open for Kleyton: osseointegration, or OI.
 The brand-new procedure would demand a lot from the patient, the surgeons, the physical medicine doctor and the rest of his care team.
 But it could provide Kleyton the chance to stand — and perhaps even walk — on his own.